iad-ABDUL-RAOUF/pfmag/README.md

 # Usage

 The compilation yields two executables : pfmag and evaluatePfmag.
 The first one run the particle filter whereas evaluatePfmag compare its output against the true trajectory to compute localisation errors.
+Before everything, you should create an empty output directory that will store the output files generated automatically.

+## Execute manually

+An usage example and parameter meanings are to be found in the file run.bash, and therefore they are not detailed too much here

 To run the particle filter
 ```shell
 ./pfmag nParticles odometryFilename observationFilename mapFilename stateName resamplingName outputDirname seed
 ```
-It produce the file estimates.csv that store the localisation estimation and variance at each iteration (line by line).
+It produce the file estimates.csv in outputDirname that store the localisation estimation and variance at each iteration (line by line).
 It also produce several files weights*.csv and states*.csv containing the values and weight of each particles at each iteration (e.g states3.csv contain the values x,y,psi of each particles at the timestep 3).

 To evaluate the particle filter outputs
 ```shell
 ./evaluatePfmag estimatesFilename groundtruthFilename
 ```
-It print the error of the estimates compared to the true trajectory (groundtruth).
+It print the error of the last estimate compared to the the last position and orientation of the true trajectory (groundtruth).

 (optional) to plot the particles
 ```shell
 python3 estimatesFilename groundtruthFilename
 ```

-Examples and parameter meanings are to be found in the file run.bash
+It produce images of particle positions and orientations at each time steps

+## Execute automatically

-As a side note, if you use linux you can directly use the bash script to run everithing at once for you.
+On linux you can directly use the bash script to run everithing at once for you.
 Make it executable :
 ```shell
 chmod +x run.bash
 ```